Inevitabby/notes/cs1300/markdown/03 - Predicate Logic.md

 # Predicate Logic

-- Can represent more complicated statements than statement/propositional logic.
+**Predicate Logic**: Can represent more complicated statements than statement/propositional logic.
-	* However, the meaning and structure of the quantifiers and predicates needs to be known to check validity (unlike statement logic, where we could just start drawing tables)
+* However, the meaning and structure of the quantifiers and predicates needs to be known to check validity (unlike statement logic, where we could just start drawing tables without knowing what they represent)
-		+ There are very statements can tell are instrinsically true without knowing what their variables represent (e.g., $(\forall x)P(x) \to (\exists x)P(x)$)
+	+ There are very few predicate statements you can tell are intrinsically true without knowing what their variables represent (e.g., $(\forall x)P(x) \to (\exists x)P(x)$)

-Basic steps to proving arguments:
+**Basic approach to proving predicate logic arguments**:
 1. Strip quantifiers (using new inference rules)
 2. Manipulate the unquantified wffs (like statement logic)
 3. Reinsert the quantifiers (using new inference rules)

-## Inference Rules
+## Predicate Logic Inference Rules

 | From              | Can Derive                                                                              | Name                           | Restrictions                                                                                         |
 | ---               | ---                                                                                     | ---                            | ---                                                                                                  |